-In comparison, article 42 of the Product Quality Law imposes a falsebased liability on the seller of a defective product under which the intent or negligence on the part of the seller must be established in order to hold it liable.
-However, although lack of fault by the seller can be established, article 42 further stipulates that if the seller is unable to identify the producer of the defect product or is unable to identify the supplier thereof, it must bear the liability for compensation.

-The Product Quality Law does not provide exclusive legal grounds for product liability claims against a producer or seller.
-A damaged party can seek other causes of action based on tort law, contract law or consumer rights law.
+In comparison, article 42 of the Product Quality Law imposes a faultbased liability on the seller of a defective product under which the intent or negligence on the part of the seller must be established to hold it liable.
+However, although lack of fault by the seller can be established, article 42 further stipulates that if the seller is unable to identify the The Product Quality Law does not provide exclusive legal grounds for product liability claims against a producer or seller.
+A damaged party can seek other causes of action based on the Civil Code or consumer rights law.